smartemission/smartemission/docs/platform/cookbook.rst

 `Observations` for a single `Sensor` and single `ObservedProperty`.
 This corresponds to a single SE Device containing multiple indicators (mostly sensors) where each indicator provides multiple measurements.
-Thus `Thing`, `Datastream` and `Observation` will be the three Entities mostly used.
+Thus `Thing`, `Datastream` and `Observation` will be the three Entities mostly used when interacting with STA.

-In addition for a `Thing` in SE the following conventions apply:
+In addition, for a `Thing` in SE the following conventions apply:

 * `name` attribute corresponds to SE Device id
 * `properties` is a free-form key/value list field using